Visa Exemption

 There are 22 airports in Vietnam: 11 domestic and 11 international.
 The three main gateways are Noi Bai International Airport in Hanoi (HAN), Tan Son Nhat International Airport in Ho Chi Minh City (SGN) and Da Nang International Airport in Danang (DAD).

-Tan Son Nhat and the Da Nang airport have domestic terminals in walking distance from the international terminal.
+Tan Son Nhat and the Da Nang airport have domestic terminals within walking distance from the international terminal.
 Hanoi's domestic terminal is a short ride from the international terminal.

 Getting to Vietnam by Bus or Train

-New routes and services are making it easier everyday to reach Vietnam from neighbouring countries of China, Laos, and Cambodia.
+New routes and services are making it easier every day to reach Vietnam from neighboring countries of China, Laos, and Cambodia.
 Travelers entering Vietnam this way will want to make sure they have their visas ready beforehand, as there are no Visas on Arrival at land crossings within Vietnam.

 China